Reading time: 8 min.

 Beard seborrheic dermatitis

-Another, albeit less common skin condition is tinea barbae – a fungal infection similar to ringworm, caused by a type of mould called dermatophytes.
+Another less common skin condition is tinea barbae – a fungal infection similar to ringworm, caused by a type of mould called dermatophytes.
 It usually creates inflammation and tender, oozing plaques known as kerions.
-The beard that covers affected skin becomes brittle and falls off easily, leading to bald patches.
-Find out more about beard hair loss due to fungus.
+The beard that covers affected skin becomes brittle and can fall out easily, leading to bald patches.

 Mechanical conditions

-As you can probably imagine, accidents that cause scarring to your beard area (e.g. cuts, burns) are likely to prevent hair from growing in the affected area, as the beard follicles get destroyed.
-However, there is another form of mechanical harm that can cause some of your beard hair to fall out: traction alopecia.
+Accidents that cause scarring to your beard area (e.g. cuts, burns) are likely to prevent hair from growing in the affected area, as the beard follicles get destroyed.
+However, there is another form of mechanical harm that can cause some of your beard hair to fall out: traction alopecia

 Man with chin scar that prevents beard growth